inaimathi/langnostic/posts/testing-common-lisp.md

   with values -0.88533974 0.88533974
   for ((A 14297/2081) (B 7.7555943))
 1 test submitted; 1 FAILED.
-  × Subtraction is not idempotent, so this should fail
+  × Subtraction is not commutative, so this should fail
     NIL is expected to be T

 × 1 of 5 tests failed (4ms)